HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 For instance, the last time I went to the hardware store there was an entire aisle that was dedicated to just air filters!
 That’s right—air filters in nearly every size, thickness, material, and MERV rating.

 Depending on your situation, one MERV rating will be more appropriate than another.

 Below I’ll discuss what to look out for when selecting an air filter and what MERV rating is best for your home.

 What MERV rating should you use?

-Since a high MERV rating means that more particulates will be removed from the air, you may first think to only use air filters with the highest MERV rating.
+Since a high MERV rating means that more particulates will be removed from the air, you may think that air filters with the highest MERV rating are best.

 However, a high MERV rating on an air filter usually means that the filter is thicker—your HVAC system will have to work harder to circulate air through your home.